 Obviously this is better the longer you can marinate it, but if you are concerned about tyramine build up you could marinate it for 2-3 hours and still be ok.
 I do find it's best to not exceed about 8 hours or the fibers in the meat tend to break down.
 You want it to be just enough that it's more tender, without being mushy.

 I have one last surprise for you....salsa verde!
-So if you're on a migraine elimination diet you can't use onions or lime juice, but I find that roasted tomatillos are the perfect way to get that citrus flavor without adding trigger foods.
+So if you're on a migraine elimination diet you can't use onions or lime juice, but I find that roasted tomatillos are the perfect way to get that citrus flavor without adding potential trigger foods.
 They are those greenish looking ones with the funky, paper skin you always pass by in the grocery store.

 As for clean tortillas these can be tricky to locate.
 I buy the fresh made flour tortillas at Central Market, but you can also find clean corn tortillas it just requires some digging.
 I've seen a few ok ones at Trader Joe's, but they are hit and miss with adding in malted barley flour.
 The corn tortillas at TJ's have traces of lime, but I personally think you could get away with them since it would be so minimal.
 I've seen people have luck with these.
 Check my pantry staples post for more suggestions.
 If you're still having trouble, you could ask a local Mexican restaurant as they could be the best you'll find.

 PS - please excuse the poor picture.
 I'm working on my photography skills for better taco photos in the future.

 This recipe and post have been updated on March 23, 2020 with new pictures and a few recipe tweaks.

 Completely citrus-free, these grilled steak tacos are migraine friendly and can also be made gluten free by using grain free or corn tortillas.
 Pair it with salsa verde and the Mexican Rice recipe.

 - 1 tbsp honey